JeffRen1977/video_stablization/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests to improve this case study.

-## Acknowledgments

-- NNDVS authors for providing the online stabilization implementation
-- GlobalFlowNet team for the global motion estimation approach
-- OpenCV community for computer vision tools